Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.5 Modular setup felt straightforward with low frustration.
+Assembly 4.5 Straightforward modular setup with low friction.

-Cooling / Breathability 4.2 Fabric stayed comfortable through long sitting blocks.
+Cooling / Breathability 4.2 Fabric stayed comfortable during longer sitting blocks.

-Back Support 4.1 Works well for upright posture, but it is not a high-back lounge feel.
+Back Support 4.1 Good for upright posture, though not a high-back lounge feel.

-Seat Depth Fit 4.5 A practical middle ground for most testers.
+Seat Depth Fit 4.5 The most practical middle ground for our testers.

-Ease of Movement / Repositioning 4.4 Easier to shift, stand, and reset posture than softer deep loungers.
+Ease of Movement 4.4 Easy to shift, stand, and reset posture.

 Benjamin Power Reclining Sofa Set